Killian documents controversy: CBS personnel and programming changes

 CBS terminated Mary Mapes and demanded the resignations of 60 Minutes Wednesday Executive Producer Josh Howard and Howard's top deputy, Senior Broadcast Producer Mary Murphy, as well as Senior Vice President Betsy West, who had been in charge of all prime time newscasts.
 Murphy and West resigned on February 25, 2005, and after settling a legal dispute regarding his level of responsibility for the segment, Josh Howard resigned on March 25, 2005.

-Dan Rather announced on November 23, 2004, that he would step down in early 2005 and on March 9, his 24th anniversary as anchor, he left the network.
+Dan Rather announced on November 23, 2004, that he would step down in early 2005, and on March 9, his 24th anniversary as anchor, he left the network.
 It is unclear whether or not Rather's retirement was directly caused by this incident.
-Les Moonves, CEO of CBS, stated "Dan Rather has already apologized for the segment and taken responsibility for his part in the broadcast.
+Les Moonves, CEO of CBS, stated, "Dan Rather has already apologized for the segment and taken responsibility for his part in the broadcast.
 He voluntarily moved to set a date to step down from the CBS Evening News in March of 2005."
 He added, "We believe any further action would not be appropriate."

-CBS was originally planning to show a 60 Minutes report critical of the Bush administration justification for going to war in Iraq.
+CBS was originally planning to show a 60 Minutes report critical of the Bush administration's justification for going to war in Iraq.
 This segment was replaced with the Killian documents segment.
 CBS further postponed airing the Iraq segment until after the election due to the controversy over the Killian documents.
 "We now believe it would be inappropriate to air the report so close to the presidential election", CBS spokesman Kelli Edwards said in a statement.

 After the Killian documents controversy, the show was renamed 60 Minutes Wednesday to differentiate it from the original 60 Minutes Sunday edition, and reverted to its original title on July 8, 2005, when it was moved to the 8 p.m.
 Friday timeslot.
 It was cancelled in 2005 due to low ratings.